 This is just one example of important discussions happening on the topic.
 Beyond the tech field, every industry has the opportunity to add more voices and ask, “Who else?”
 Who else can broaden the circle?
 What other voices need to weigh in?
 How can we constantly improve by bringing as many voices as possible to the table that have been historically underrepresented?

 At the end of the day, all users want to be heard.
-Diversity and inclusion isn’t just the right thing to do.
-It also makes business sense and should be part of core strategy throughout the entire design process.
-It helps you inspire your workforce, earn the love of your customers and build your business.
-You can do well and do good when you build using everyone’s voice.
+Prioritizing diversity and inclusion isn’t just the right thing to do, it also makes business sense — and it should be part of core strategy throughout the entire design process.

 * * *